bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

 ## 1. Traverse
    In Traversing operation every element of an array will be visited for processing for only once.
+  **Steps** to traverse an array
+     1. Start array traversal from first element that exists at index 0.
+     2. Visit that element means apply the process/tesk to that element.
+     3. Move to next element and repeat steps from step number 2 till the last element.

 **Example**
 Given an array arr_A of 5 elements like 10,80,40,70,60, traverse and print the elements of the array.